coryhouse/javascript-development-environment/README.md

 3. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
 This is easy to overlook if you copy this repository manually.
 4. Don't run the project from a symbolic link.
 It will cause issues with file watches.
 5. Having linting issues?
 Delete any .eslintrc that you're storing in your user directory.
 Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
 These will conflict with the ESLint rules defined in the course.
+6. Seeing `Error: listen EADDRINUSE :::3000`?
+That means port 3000 is already in use on your machine.
+You probably have another instance of this project running on your machine in a different window.
+So find that window and kill the other instance using Ctrl+C.
-6. Nothing above work?
+7. Nothing above work?
 Delete your node_modules folder and re-run npm install.

 ### Development Dependencies